Congress of Local and Regional Authorities: Presidents of the Congress

-National Delegations
+National delegations

 The Congress is formed of national delegations made up of representatives of local and regional authorities of the 46 member States of the Council of Europe, who are either directly elected or are politically accountable to a directly elected assembly.
 The membership of each member state's delegation ensures a balanced geographical distribution of territories, equitable representation of the various types of local and regional authorities and political forces, and equitable representation of women and men.
 Each member state has the right to the same number of seats in the Congress as in the Parliamentary Assembly of the Council of Europe.
 Apart from full members, the delegations are also made of substitutes (who work in the same capacity).
 A list of the national delegations and their members can be found on the Congress site.

 Members of Congress

 According to its statute, the Congress consists of 306 representatives (and 306 substitutes) from each member state, as follows:

+Two representatives of local government in KOS participate in the work of the Congress as observers.